pingcap/docs/tidb-cloud/backup-and-restore.md

 # Back Up and Restore TiDB Dedicated Data

 This document describes how to back up and restore your TiDB Dedicated cluster data on TiDB Cloud.
 TiDB Dedicated supports both automatic backup and manual backup.
-Meanwhile, TiDB Dedicated supports two types of data restoration: restore backup data to a new cluster and restore a deleted cluster from the recycle bin.
+You can also restore backup data to a new cluster or restore a deleted cluster from the recycle bin.

 > **Tip**
 >